replicatedhq/replicated-field-labs/instruqt/delivering-as-an-appliance/05-downloading-and-installing/assignment.md

 Visit the Admin Console to configure and install slackernews-rzx7ikjdtlno: http://10.5.1.34:30000
 ```

-Once the installer completes, you'll see a message that the Admin Console is
+Once the installer completes, you'll see a message telling you to acccess the
-read.
-You customer will copy/paste the URL from the output.
-We'll access it in
+Admin Console to configure and install Slackernews.
+You customer will
+copy/paste the URL from the output.
+You can access it directly in the next
-the next step of the lab.
+step of the lab.